 Posted 7 July 2015 by Sal

-One way to recognize this is to have a look at the idea that, ‘I am aware’.
-In that sentence it appears that there is an 'I/self' who is 'aware'.
+One way to recognize this is to have a look at the idea, “I am aware.”
+That idea implies that there is an “I” (a self) who is “aware.”
 Aware is used as an adverb.
 This supports the belief that we are centered in a body looking outward and being aware.
-But instead of using aware as an adverb what if we make the word 'aware' synonymous with the word 'I'?
-I and aware are not different.
-This stops the mind from creating the idea that there is an ‘I’ who is ‘aware’.
-This way we sense less the body as the center from where we look outwardly and there is just that which is freely aware.
-Unattached to body, not centered inside, but free.
-Just one seamless aware which is both and neither inside nor outside the body.
-This will instantly take you out of the belief identification with mind and body.
+But instead of using aware as an adverb, what if we make the word aware synonymous with “I”?
+I and aware are then not different.
+This stops the mind from creating the idea that there is an “I” who is “aware.”
+This way we don’t perceive the body as the center from where we are looking out from and there is just this, which is freely aware, unattached, and not centered inside a body, just free.
+One seamless aware, which is both and neither inside nor outside the body.
+This will instantly take you out of the belief/identification that you are only the body-mind.
 It is a simple and immediate way to recognize what is true, here and now, so obvious.
 It is not seeking, it is finding.
 It is not a path and it takes no time.
 It’s more like a light switch.
-First it is dark.
-You throw the switch.
-And then it is light.
+First, it is dark.
+Then you throw the switch and it is light.
 It takes no time.

-But the problem comes because almost no one wants this absolutely utter simplicity.
-Mind will say, ‘This can't be the holy grail, it can’t be this simple’.
-That’s because there is nothing to get here.
-No experience, no bliss, no ecstasy, nothing special.
-No flashing lights or explosions.
+The problem comes because almost no one wants this absolute, utter simplicity.
+The mind will say, “This can't be the holy grail.
+It can’t be this simple.”
+That’s because there is nothing to get—no experience, no bliss, no ecstasy, nothing special like flashing lights or explosions.
 But this is where freedom lies.
-This shows you immediately, in no time, that you are already essentially free.
-This recognition is the means to liberation.
-In fact it is already liberation itself.
-And when you see this you know that you can either value what is free, here and now, or once again overly value this body/mind and instantly create the claustrophobic limitation and suffering that that belief brings.
-This is an effortless means of inquiry.
-Whenever you notice that you are focused on thought just stop and recognize that 'freely aware is who I am'.
-And let that free you from the limitation of identifying with body and mind.
+This shows you immediately, in no time, that you are already, essentially, free.
+This recognition points to liberation.
+In fact, it already is liberation itself.
+And when you see this, you can either value what is free, here and now, or you can value the belief that you are the body-mind, which instantly creates claustrophobic limitation and suffering.